Class Distance Weighted Cross-Entropy Loss for Ulcerative Colitis Severity Estimation: Class Distance Weighted Cross-Entropy

 \subsection{Class Distance Weighted Cross-Entropy Loss Function}

-We propose a loss function CDW-CE that evaluates the confidences of non-true classes instead of the true class confidence as in cross-entropy (Equation \ref{eqn:CDW-CE}).
-Firstly, we penalize how much each misprediction deviates from the true value.
-Since one-hot encoding is used for encoding the class labels for multiclassification problems, prediction for the non-true classes should be equal to zero.
+We propose a non-parametric loss function CDW-CE that evaluates the confidences of non-true classes instead of the true class confidence as in cross-entropy (Equation \ref{eqn:CDW-CE}).
+Firstly, we penalize how much each misprediction deviates from the true value using log loss.
+Since one-hot encoding is used for encoding the class labels for multi-class classification problems, predicted confidences for the non-true classes should be equal to zero.
 Secondly, we introduce a coefficient for the loss of each class, which utilizes the distance to the ground-truth class and increases in relation to that distance.

-where $c$ is the index of the ground-truth class and $power$ is a hyperparameter term that determines the strength of the cost coefficient.
-The logarithmic function inside the summation is calculated for every non-true class.
+where $c$ is the index of the ground-truth class and power term $\alpha$ is a hyperparameter that determines the strength of the coefficient.
+Eventually, the logarithmic function inside the summation is calculated for every non-true class.